Sophie Gay: Biography

-Sophie published her first written work in 1802, defending the art of the novel.
-Delphine by Germaine de Staël, wrote an open letter to the Journal de Paris which is still on record.
+She published her first written work in 1802, defending the art of the novel.
+Delphine by Germaine de Staël, wrote an open letter to the Journal de Paris.

-The same year, her first novel, her first published work, Laure d’Estell, was anonymously published, on the advice of her publisher Sir Stanislas de Boufflers and Joseph-Alexandre Pierre de Ségur, Viscount of Ségur.
+That year her first published work, the novel Laure d’Estell, was anonymously published, on the advice of her publisher Sir Stanislas de Boufflers and Joseph-Alexandre Pierre de Ségur, Viscount of Ségur.

-Ten years later, Sophie published Léonie de Montbreuse, which was critically acclaimed by Charles Augustin Sainte-Beuve as her best novel, but Anatole of 1815, a story of lost romance, may be the most famous of her works.

-After Sophie's first successful novel and several others, acclaimed for their style and sweet sincerity, she wrote many others such as Salons célèbres in 1837, which was critically acclaimed.

-Sophie also worked in the theatre, she was the writer of several theatrical comedies and libretti for opera.

 Legacy

-Sophie Gay was the mother of the writer Delphine de Girardin, and her son-in-law married the chanteuse Sophie Gail.
+Gay was the mother of the writer Delphine de Girardin, and her son-in-law married the chanteuse Sophie Gail.

-In 1818, Sophie wrote the libretto for the opéra comique la Sérénade by Regnard, which Sophie Gail set to music.
+In 1818 she wrote the libretto for the opéra comique la Sérénade by Regnard, which Sophie Gail set to music.
 In 1821, she was working on Chanoine de Milan by Alexandre Duval, and a comic opera entitled le Maitre de Chapelle ("Master of the House", not to be confused with Master of the House from Les Misérables (musical)).

-In the meantime, Sophie was also writing many others comedies and dramas.
+In the meantime, Gay was also writing many others comedies and dramas.
 The comedy la Veuve du tanneur ("The widow of the tanner"), was a huge success at the Castellane, but the Duchesse de Châteauroux bombed at the Théâtre de l'Odéon.

-Sophie also wrote several "novel novels", Nouvelles nouvelles, as penny dreadfuls, for La Presse.
-As an acclaimed musician, she also published numerous romantic songs, accompanied on the piano, for which she wrote both the words and music: Maris is perhaps a best example, although she would also write in the elegiac style.
+She also wrote several "novel novels", Nouvelles nouvelles, as penny dreadfuls, for La Presse.
+She also published numerous romantic songs, accompanied on the piano, for which she wrote both the words and music: Maris is perhaps a best example, although she would also write in the elegiac style.